AlpsMonaco/rpc/README.md

-Wrap you class with Cmd,Struct and SizeGetter(optional)
+Wrap your class with Cmd,Struct and SizeGetter(optional)
 ```c++
 struct Foo1
 {